What They Do: Materials engineers develop, process, and test materials used to create a wide range of products.

 The median annual wages for materials engineers in the top industries in which they work are as follows:

 Most materials engineers work full time.
-About 1 out of 3 materials engineers work more than 40 hours per week.
+Some materials engineers work more than 40 hours per week.

 See all engineering jobs.